 The history of English puddings is long and varied.
 The first English pudding recipes involved cooking the pudding in skins—think haggis.
 There were also sweet puddings cooked in skin, including a very early variety of rice pudding, as well as something called 'hack pudding', a sweet haggis pudding traditionally served at Christmas.
 Dripping puddings, including the well-known Yorkshire pudding, came later.

 Fruit puddings were traditionally made with pastry, or short-paste, as it was known.
 The moulds used to make these puddings were several inches deep, and the pudding was cooked by submerging the mould in boiling water.

-This fabulous bread pudding recipe requires no skins, and it is a great way to use up stale bread and to showcase summer berries.
+This fabulous bread pudding recipe requires no skins, and it's a great way to use up stale bread and to showcase summer berries.
 It is among my favorite dessert recipes during the summer months.